☕ 5 min read

 But there is one thing Webstorm nailed that VS Code doesn’t provide: many, intuitive, automated refactorings.

 This made me so productive back in the days.
 I relied on my editor to move fast 🏇

 And I think it matters.
 If refactoring code takes 2 keystrokes I’m very likely to do it.
 If I have to find the correct combination of 5 keystrokes to make it work, I’m less likely.
 If I have to do it by hand… You get the idea.

 Great automated refactorings are a productivity boost for every developer.

 Yes!
 And I used it for some time.

 I appreciate the good efforts that were put in it.
 At least someone worked to provide more refactorings, shared that for free and maintained it 👏👏

-But it’s not exactly what I’m looking for, for a few reasons:
+But at this point, it was not exactly what I needed, for a few reasons: